Mat2801/Project-1-Iconic-Car-Meet/README.md

 - Text box in landing image where the car icon is shown link to the times and locations.
 - Landing image click this to navigate to the gallery.
 - Both owners pictures link to the about us page.
-- Locations and times boxes link to a map of the location.
 - Social media links.

 ### User Stories